Medical Negligence Litigation

 Cases are handled on a contingent fee agreement.
 This means that should you recover an award or settlement, Ted's costs in developing the case are deducted from that.
 If you don't recover, you don't repay.
 The risk is Ted's.
 He takes it because of his belief in his abilities - and your case.

-For a FREE consultation, call (561) 375-2841.
+For a FREE consultation, fill out the contact form on this page.
 Ted has an office in West Palm Beach, Florida, and represents clients throughout the nation.

 What is Medical Malpractice?